 Notice of Student Rights with Respect to Education Records (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) affords you certain rights with respect to your education records.
+These rights include:

 - The right to inspect and review your education records (with certain limited exceptions) within 45 days of the day RISD receives your request for access.
 You should submit any such request to the Registrar’s Office in writing, identifying the records you wish to inspect.
 The Registrar’s Office will make arrangements for access and notify you of the time and place where the records may be inspected.
 Records that are customarily open for student inspection will be accessible without written request.

 - The right to request the amendment of your education records if you believe them to be inaccurate.
 You should submit any such request to the Registrar’s Office in writing, clearly identifying the records that you want to have amended and specifying the reasons you believe them to be inaccurate.
 The Registrar’s Office will notify you of its decision and, if the decision is negative, of your right to a hearing regarding your request for amendment.
 Additional information regarding the hearing procedures will be provided to you at that time.